Policy Optimization over General State and Action Spaces: Policy Dual Averaging

+Similar to PMD (c.f.~the discussion in~\cref{sec:func_approx_in_pmd}), we can consider linearly independent basis functions or more powerful and sophisticated nonlinear function approximation methods, such as RKHS and neural networks, to estimate $Q^{\pi_k}(s, a)$ via $\tilde Q(s,a;\theta_k)$.

-Observe that when evaluating the term $ \tilde Q^k(s, a; \theta_{[k]}) := \tsum_{t=0}^k \beta_t \tilde Q(s, a; \theta_{t}) $ used in \eqnok{eq:SPDA_step1}, one can possibly use the recursive formula \beq \tilde Q^k(s, a; \theta_{[k]}) = \tilde Q^{k-1}(s, a; \theta_{[k-1]}) + \beta_k \tilde Q(s, a; \theta_{k}) \eeq with $\tilde Q^0(s, a; \theta_{[-1]}) = 0$.
-When $\tilde Q(s, a; \theta)$ is a linear w.r.t. $\theta$, the above formula further simplifies to a recursive updating on $\tsum_{t=0}^k \beta_t \theta_{t}$.
-In this way, we can also significantly save the memory required to store the parameters $\{\theta_1, \ldots, \theta_{t}\}$.
-For the more general case (e.g., $\tilde Q(s, a; \theta)$ is given by a neural network), in order to save both computation and memory, we can possibly modify the policy evaluation step in \eqnok{eq:policy_evaluation} so that we have a single set of parameters $\Theta_k$ satisfying \beq \tilde Q(s, a; \Theta_{k}) \approx \tilde Q(s, a; \Theta_{k-1}) +\beta_k Q^{\pi_{k}}(s, a) \eeq at the $k$-th iteration with $\tilde Q(s, a; \Theta_{-1}) = 0$.
+Also similar to PMD, PDA does not need to save $\pi_{k+1}(s)$ across all states $s$.
+Rather,~\eqnok{eq:SPDA_step1} tells us how to compute it from the parameters $\theta_{[k]}: =\{\theta_0, \ldots, \theta_{k}\}$ whenever needed, e.g., inside the policy evaluation procedure.
+In fact, given $\theta_{[k]}$ and any $s \in \cS$, $\pi_{k+1}(s)$ can be computed by an explicit formula in some important cases.
+See~\eqnok{eq:PMD_step_finite} and the surrounding discussion for an example.
+In a more general setting, $\pi_{k+1}(s)$ is represented as an optimal solution of problem \eqnok{eq:SPDA_step1}.
+With a properly chosen $\lambda$, the objective function of \eqnok{eq:SPDA_step1} is strongly convex, and hence the policy $\pi_{k+1}(s)$ is uniquely defined.
+In many cases, the resulting~\eqnok{eq:SPDA_step1} can be solved efficiently using numerical optimization procedures, such as when the dimension of the action space is smaller than that of the state space.
+The numerical efficiency can be further enhanced by observing the term $ \tilde Q^k(s, a; \theta_{[k]}) := \tsum_{t=0}^k \beta_t \tilde Q(s, a; \theta_{t}) $ used in \eqnok{eq:SPDA_step1} admits the recursive formula \beq \tilde Q^k(s, a; \theta_{[k]}) = \tilde Q^{k-1}(s, a; \theta_{[k-1]}) + \beta_k \tilde Q(s, a; \theta_{k}), \eeq with $\tilde Q^0(s, a; \theta_{[-1]}) = 0$.
+When $\tilde Q(s, a; \theta)$ is linear w.r.t. $\theta$, the above formula further simplifies to a recursive updating on $\tsum_{t=0}^k \beta_t \theta_{t}$.
+In this way, we can also significantly save the memory required to store the parameters $\theta_{[t]}$.
+For the more general case (e.g., $\tilde Q(s, a; \theta)$ is given by a neural network), in order to save both computation and memory, we can possibly modify the policy evaluation step in \eqnok{eq:policy_evaluation} so that we have a single set of parameters $\Theta_k$ satisfying \beq \tilde Q(s, a; \Theta_{k}) \approx \tilde Q(s, a; \Theta_{k-1}) +\beta_k Q^{\pi_{k}}(s, a) \eeq at the $k$-th iteration, with $\tilde Q(s, a; \Theta_{-1}) = 0$.
 In other words, we would apply function approximation directly for estimating $\tsum_{t=0}^k \beta_t Q^{\pi_{t}}(s, a)$ in a recursive manner.
 However, this would require us to design a modified policy evaluation procedure and to consider the impact of the algorithmic parameters $\beta_k$ for function approximation.
-In this section we focus only on the policy evaluation step in \eqnok{eq:policy_evaluation} for the sake of simplicity.
+For the sake of simplicity, in this section we focus on the policy evaluation satisfying~\eqnok{eq:policy_evaluation} and assume exact solutions can be computed for \eqnok{eq:SPDA_step1}.